-The requirements specified in (i) to (vi) above are part of a comprehensive set of elements that should be taken into consideration when supervisors examine whether a Financial Instruments Business Operator is adequately staffed to properly conduct financial instruments business.
-Even if an officer or an employee is deemed to not meet the requirements, it should not automatically lead to the conclusion that the Financial Instruments Business Operator is not adequately staffed.
-The important thing is, first and foremost, that Financial Instruments Business Operators strive to ensure on their own responsibility that they are adequately staffed, in light of those requirements and other elements.
+Provisions in IV-4-1 are part of a comprehensive set of elements that should be taken into consideration when supervisors examine whether a Financial Instruments Business Operator is adequately staffed to properly conduct financial instruments business, etc. Even if an officer or an employee is deemed to not meet the requirements, it should not automatically lead to the conclusion that the Financial Instruments Business Operator is not adequately staffed, etc. The important thing is, first and foremost, that Financial Instruments Business Operators strive to ensure on their own responsibility that they are adequately staffed, etc. in light of those requirements and other elements.

-However, supervisors shall hold in-depth hearings regarding the decision-making process concerning the proposed appointments of officers and employees, in cases where a Financial Instruments Business Operator is deemed to have failed to take those elements into consideration sufficiently in the said decision-making process, and where it is deemed to be necessary and appropriate to hold such hearings.
+However, supervisors shall hold in-depth hearings regarding Financial Instruments Business Operators' view on their staffing, etc. and their decision-making process concerning the proposed appointments of officers and employees, in cases where a Financial Instruments Business Operator is deemed to have failed to take those elements into consideration sufficiently in the said decision-making process, and where it is deemed to be necessary and appropriate from the view point of protecting the public interest and investors to hold such hearings.
 In addition, they shall require the submission of reports based on Article 56-2(1) of the FIEA when necessary.